 The redevelopment of the Bristol Zoo Gardens site represents an extraordinary opportunity to make a significant contribution to address the combined housing, climate and ecological crises.

 The site is in a central and sustainable location and we are committed to creating a scheme that provides:

 - Good-quality, eco-friendly, low-carbon homes largely in areas where there are already built structures on the site.

-- Enhanced green spaces to encourage greater biodiversity, with consideration of public access to the gardens beyond the Clifton Conservation Hub that is already planned.
+- Enhanced green spaces to encourage greater biodiversity, with free public access to the gardens during daylight hours.
+(Specific timings tbc)